lasp/xmera/docs/source/Learn/bskPrinciples/bskPrinciples-8.rst

 After performing the typical module initialization the script executes a single simulation step.
 The terminal output below shows that both the C and C++ modules have been executed, meaning both ``cTask`` and ``cppTask`` are enabled.

-To disable all tasks within a process, the command ``disableAllTasks()`` can be called on the process variable.
+To disable all tasks within a process, the command ``disableTasks()`` can be called on the process variable.
 A single simulation step is executed with print statements before and after to illustrate not no tasks are being executed, as expected.

 Next, the :ref:`SimulationBaseClass` command ``enableTask(name)`` is used to turn on the ``cTask``.
 The string argument is the name of the task being enabled.
 After executing another simulation step the terminal output illustrates that the C module is again executed.
 This is repeated for enabling ``cppTask``.